jolzee/teneo-khoros-bot-connector/README.md

 ## About the Connector

-This connector will register Teneo as a bot in Khoros.
-The connector will allow Teneo to reposond to Social Posts on both Twitter and Facebook through Khoros.
-The bot is capable of:
+This connector will register [Teneo](https://www.teneo.ai/) as a bot in [Khoros Response](https://khoros.com/platform/care/response) .
+The connector allows [Teneo](https://www.teneo.ai/) to automcatically respond to social media posts on both Twitter and Facebook through Khoros.

+### The bot is capable of:

 - Resolving
 - Adding notes